NithyaSanthoshiniK/NithyaSanthoshiniK/README.md

 ### 4. Adidas Sales Data Analysis using Power BI
 - Analyzed Adidas sales data using Power BI Desktop, uncovering insights on gender preferences, geographic sales patterns, and peak sales periods.
 Provided actionable insights for strategic decisions.

-### 5. Cyber Attack Detection in Network using ML
-- Developed an advanced machine learning-based system to detect and mitigate cyber-attacks in network environments.
-Implemented algorithms to analyze network traffic patterns and provide real-time alerts.

-### 6. Student Result Management System using Python
+### 5. Student Result Management System using Python
 - Developed a GUI for a student result management system using Python and Tkinter, integrated with an Azure database.
 Enabled efficient management of student results with personalized reports and secure user login.

 ## Accomplishments